inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 It actually turned out to be extremely efficient (roughly 200 per hour) — Our production time to 12.5% of our original run rate.
 Not too bad of an ROI, I can tell you that.

 We then decided to build a database with all the Youtubers we found.
 We now run a continuous channel scrape to keep our data up to date (subscribers, views, comments, etc.) and voilà!
 We’ve developed an edge that allows us to pitch new influencers efficiently for any new client (in case you missed it, we're opening up our database for beta.
-You can [signup here](https://inbeat.co)).
+You can [signup here](https://app.inbeat.co/get-started) and drop us a line).

 **The Flywheel Effect**

 Keeping a database of Youtubers allows us to build a flywheel.
 In other words, the more clients we onboard, the better our data is, and the easier our service is to fulfill.

-_if you want access to our scraper data, you can email me here: david@inbeat.co_

 #### Email Open Rate